 What we don’t: Feels more plasticky than many of the more modern jackets here.

 In the world of rain jackets, Marmot just seems to get it, delivering good fit and performance at reasonable price points.
 The PreCip is their leading entry-level offering that’s reached iconic status among hikers, backpackers, and everyday wearers.
-For years, the formula has stayed largely the same: proven 2.5-layer waterproof construction that does well in light to moderate conditions, seam taping, and reasonable weight.
+For years, the formula has stayed largely the same: a proven 2.5-layer waterproof construction that does well in light to moderate conditions, quality seam taping, and a reasonable weight.
 You also get useful backcountry features like pit zips and a stuff pocket, and its adjustable hood provides full coverage in a rainstorm.
 For $120, there’s not much more you can ask for from a rain shell.

 Marmot gave the PreCip a light revamp a few seasons back.
 What changed?
-Most notably, it now has “Eco” in its name thanks a recycled face fabric and a PFC-free DWR coating.
+Most notably, it now has “Eco” in its name thanks a recycled face fabric and a PFAS-free DWR coating.
 There’s also an updated fit, although the jacket still has a regular cut that’s roomy enough for wearing a lightweight puffy underneath.
 All told, the REI Rainier above edges it out slightly in comfort and value (it's $20 less than the Marmot), and those wanting a high-end performance piece that’s stretchy and breathable should look elsewhere, but the PreCip remains a classic choice for mixed every day and hiking use...
 Read in-depth review

 See the Men's Marmot PreCip Eco See the Women's Marmot PreCip Eco

-9. Arc’teryx Beta Jacket ($400)
+10. Arc’teryx Beta Jacket ($400)

-Arc'teryx Beta rain jacketCategory: Hiking/performance
+Arc'teryx Beta Rain JacketCategory: Hiking/performance

 Weight: 13.2 oz.